speckospock/BlindTaster/README.md

-#mvp
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+BlindTaster!

+BlindTaster is a project to enable sommeliers and wine enthusiasts to blind-taste wine as a group, record/compare notes, and prepare for sommelier examinations.

+It was written in React with Node/Express backend